dotnet/docs-maui/docs/troubleshooting.md

 ## Xcode version can't be located

-In some scenarios, building a .NET MAUI app on iOS or Mac Catalyst may attempt to use an Xcode version that's no longer installed.
+In some scenarios, building a .NET MAUI app on iOS or Mac Catalyst may attempt to use a version of Xcode that's no longer installed on your machine.
 When this occurs you'll receive an error message similar to:

 ```
 xcodebuild: error: SDK "/Applications/Xcode_14.1.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk" cannot be located.